H.R. 4113: Frederick Douglass Trafficking Victims Prevention and Protection Reauthorization Act of 2025

 Researchers, journalists, and the public

-They gain easier access to government information because Section 9 requires a printed hard copy of the annual Trafficking in Persons report to be made available to the public, and Section 7 adds reporting on organ-removal trafficking.
+A printed hard copy of the annual Trafficking in Persons report has to be made available to the public, and the report would newly cover organ-removal trafficking — giving advocates and reporters more to work with.

 Organizations competing for anti-slavery grants

-Groups seeking funding may benefit from clearer rules because grants under the modern slavery program must be awarded on a competitive basis, with the program authorized through 2029 and annual funding capped at $37,500,000.
+Grants under the modern slavery program must be awarded competitively, with the program authorized through 2029 and annual funding capped at $37,500,000.

 Who is affected by H.R.
 4113?

-They face stricter consequences because nonhumanitarian, nontrade-related foreign assistance and educational or cultural exchange funding can be withheld if they fail to meet minimum standards or fail to make significant efforts to comply.
+They can lose nonhumanitarian, nontrade-related foreign assistance and exchange-program funding if they don't meet minimum standards or make significant efforts to comply.

 Countries placed on the Tier 2 watch list